 B.A.S.E.
 Preschool is designed to provide children requiring full day/full year care, a balance of child-directed, enriching play with teacher-directed, small group lessons within a structured and routine environment.
 Children must be 2.9 years old in September to attend.
-Operational hours are 8:00 a.m. to 5:00 p.m. during the school year, which runs from September to August.
+Operational hours are 7:30 a.m. to 6:00 p.m. during the school year, which runs from September to August.
 B.A.S.E. offers a 5 day, full-day schedule.
-Hourly rates and part-time enrollments are NOT available.
+Hourly rates are not available.

 Eligibility & Enrollment